How To Find Your Seasonal Color Palette

 Did you know that your natural coloring corresponds to a season?
 Read on to find which one is yours, and what colors you should be wearing according to Japanese color experts.

 What is your color palette?
 You might be struggling to find the perfect color combination for your dream wardrobe.
-But, fear no more, seasonal color experts in Japan have a way to help you choose what to wear or not to wear.
+But fear no more; seasonal color experts in Japan have a way of helping you choose what to wear or not to wear.
 Exploding in popularity among Japanese fashionistas, seasonal color analysis—Japan-style—is the answer to your fashion prayers.

 lavender fields